-If you review Tom Cotton’s positions on various issues, you would be pleased with his stands; they agree with the Combat Veterans For Congress Mission Statement.
-The Combat Veterans For Congress PAC are pleased to endorse Tom Cotton, look forward to working with him, and is pleased that a Combat Veteran of his caliber is running for U.S. House of Representatives.
-If you have friends, associates, or relatives who know voters in the state of Arkansas, kindly pass this email onto them and ask them to support Tom Cotton by working in his campaign, providing financial support for his campaign in any amount, and/or by networking with others who would be willing to support his campaign.
+If you review Congressman Tom Cotton’s positions on various issues, you would be pleased with his stands; they agree with the Combat Veterans For Congress Mission Statement.
+The Combat Veterans For Congress PAC are pleased to endorse Congressman Tom Cotton, look forward to working with him, and is pleased that a Combat Veteran of his caliber is running for U.S. Senate.
+If you have friends, associates, or relatives who know voters in the state of Arkansas, kindly pass this email onto them and ask them to support Congressman Cotton by working in his campaign, providing financial support for his campaign in any amount, and/or by networking with others who would be willing to support his campaign.
+The military is one of the few remaining institutions producing the caliber of men and women needed to restore this nation to the greatness our Founding Fathers envisioned.
 We have endorsed another Combat Veteran For Congress that General George Washington would have approved of.
-A Veteran is someone who, at one point in his life, wrote a blank check made payable to “The Unites States of America” for an amount “up to and including his life.”
+He is a Veteran who, at one point in his life, wrote a blank check made payable to “The United States of America” for an amount “up to and including his life.”